CodeMaxx/CodeMaxx.github.io/_posts/2016-06-10-writeup-backdoorctf16-6enter-the-matrix.md

 description: "BackdoorCTF 2016 enter the matrix: binary exploitation to reach the flag on a remote server"
 ---

-**BackdoorCTF is the annual flagship CTF competition conducted by SDSLabs and InfoSecIITR.**
+> BackdoorCTF is the annual flagship CTF competition conducted by SDSLabs and InfoSecIITR.

-#### Points: 350

-#### Description:
+{: .prompt-info }

->Can you reach Zion and find the flag?
+> **Challenge:** Can you reach Zion and find the flag?
 You can download a copy of the Matrix to play with ~~[here](http://hack.bckdr.in/ENTER-THE-MATRIX/matrix)~~ *(CTF server no longer available)*, but the flag can only be found on Zion, through the real Matrix at
 ~~nc hack.bckdr.in 9004~~ *(server offline)*

 ## Write-up

-**For this one I went a long way around to finally get the solution.
-Since this is my first writeup with pwning, I'll be writing about the whole journey around the binary so if you want to just quickly see the solution, [jump here](#the-actual-solution)**
+> For this one I went a long way around to finally get the solution.
+Since this is my first writeup with pwning, I'll be writing about the whole journey around the binary so if you want to just quickly see the solution, [jump here](#the-actual-solution).
+{: .prompt-tip }

 So they gave a 32-bit ELF non-stripped executable.
 I opened it up in IDA and saw a function named `zion`.
 According to the description this is where we have to reach to get the flag.
 This function was making some `_system` call which is what I had to finally exploit.
 I decided to go into its details later and rather focus on reaching there first.